lukegor/JSharp/README.md

 - **Save Images**: Save processed images to disk.
 - **Duplicate Images**: Create duplicates of loaded images.

+### Image Conversion

+- **Convert Color to Grayscale**: Convert color images to grayscale.
+- **Convert RGB to Other Color Spaces**:
+  - Convert RGB to HSV and separate into channels.
+  - Convert RGB to LAB and separate into channels.
+- **Channel Separation**: Separate RGB images into individual channels.

 ### Histogram Operations

 - **Display Histogram**: